SeriousOldMan/Simulator-Controller/README.md

 39. [Using tyre wear in strategy development](https://youtu.be/XppMCAAxqEM) - This video demonstrates the impact of tyre wear data on strategy development.
 You will learn how the recorded data looks like and how you can use it in strategy development.

+40. [Running Simulator Controller in a VirtualBox](https://youtu.be/Q2nOAtrHOL8) - You will learn how to setup a virtual machine for Simulator Controller, so that it can be run alongside of F1 25 on the same PC.

 This list will be extended from time to time to cover new functionalities.

 ### Discord Community